jamen/typling-core/readme.md

 ### `typling.check(node, [types])`

-Analyze a node for types and then verify the calls.
+Analyze a node for types and then verify the calls

 ### `typling.create(node, [types])`

 Get an array of types from the node.
-If a signature came from the AST, it will have a `.target` property on it.
+If a signature came from the AST, it will have a `.target` property on it

 ### `typling.verify(node, types)`

 Verify calls against the provided types.
 Note this does not analyze signatures in the source.
-See `typling.check` for that.
+See `typling.check` for that

 ### `typling.infer(node, [types])`

 Attempt to infer a node's type.
-Types help with inferring `CallExpression` return values.
+Types help with inferring `CallExpression` return values

 ### `typling.query(node, types)`

-Query a type from a `types` array given a `node`.
+Query a type from a `types` array given a `node`

 ## License